microsoft/TypeScript-Handbook/pages/quick-start/asp-net5.md

 }
 ```

-Visual Studio may start installing gulp and del as soon as you save the file.
+Visual Studio should start installing gulp and del as soon as you save the file.
 If not, right-click package.json and then "Restore Packages".

 ### Set up gulp